skgabriel/coopnet/README.md

 The repo contains

 1. A cooperative generator-discriminator summarization framework for generating abstracts of scientific papers with various discourse and factuality objectives; and
-2. A large-scale dataset of ArXiv scientific papers covering a broad range of domains
+2. A large-scale dataset of ArXiv scientific papers covering a broad range of domains.

 [Dataset](https://drive.google.com/drive/u/0/folders/1VEBEuH3sJKZErt_9UF6bIrgag_ws6GXC) (Currently contains all ArXiv examples for the intro -> abstract task)